quicwg/base-drafts/draft-ietf-quic-http.md

 within a stream, HTTP/3 does not make use of this feature.

-QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional.
+QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional, carrying data in both directions.
 Streams can be initiated by either the client or the server.
-For more detail on QUIC streams, see
-{{Section 2 of QUIC-TRANSPORT}}.
+For more detail on QUIC streams, see {{Section 2 of QUIC-TRANSPORT}}.

 When HTTP fields and data are sent over QUIC, the QUIC layer handles most of the stream management.
 HTTP does not need to do any separate multiplexing when